SAMP For Dummies

 One way SAMP is different from previous expansions is that it is not one big construction project (like the Third Runway).
 Instead, it is about thirty smaller, individual projects such as building nineteen more gates.

-The second difference is that this expansion is possible because the airport no longer requires more physical space in order to increase operations.
-This requires a bit of an explanation.
+The second difference is that this expansion is possible because the airport no longer requires more physical space in order to dramatically increase operations.
+The SAMP is adding as many new operations as adding a physical runway would have done in the past.
+But it will accomplish that expansion inside the current property.

 GPS